 Get the Book: Gift It From Scratch

-One of the things that makes this book really shine is the suggestions of how to present your gift in a unique way.
+One of the things that makes this book really shine is the suggestions of how to present your gift uniquely.
 Every single recipe includes several ways to make the gift personal and special to the recipient.
-For instance, in the Coffee Liqueur recipe it says,
+For instance, in the Coffee Liqueur recipe, it says,

 The majority of recipes are made from wholesome, basic ingredients, as you’d expect from the title.
 In fact, if you have a well-stocked pantry and do most of your cooking from scratch, as I advise, you probably have everything you need in your larder, to start using this book right now.

-For the purpose of testing out the cook book I made the Coffee Liqueur, on page 70, but I adapted the recipe for you, to the ingredients I had on hand.
+To test out the cookbook I made the Coffee Liqueur, on page 70, but I adapted the recipe for you, to the ingredients I had on hand.